AaltoSciComp/scicomp-docs/triton/accounts.rst

 primary point of contact is your local support team member via the support email address.
 Do not post such issues on the tracker.

 Account deactivation / remove from mailing list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your account currently lasts as long as your Aalto account does.
-If
+Your account lasts as long as your Aalto account does, and
-you want to end your account early, contact your local support via the
+the triton-users mailing list is directly tied to Triton account.
-scicomp email address.
-This way, you will also be unsubscribed
+You will also be
-from the triton-users maillist (the mailing list is required for
+unsubscribed from the mailing list (they go together, you can't just
-everyone who has an account).
+be removed from the mailing list).

+If you want to deactivate your account, send an email to the scicomp
+email address (scicomp -at- aalto.fi).
+You can save time by saying
+something like the following in your message (otherwise we will reply
+to confirm, if you have any special requests or need help, ask us): "I
+realize that I will lose access to Triton, I have made plans for any
+important data data and I realize that any home and work directory
+data will eventually be deleted".

 Before you leave, please clean up your home/work/scratch directories
 data.
 Consider who should have your data after you are done: does your
 group still need access to it?.
 You won't have access to the files
 after your account is deactivated.
 Note that scratch/work directory
 data are unrecoverable after deleting, which will happen eventually.
+If data is stored in a group directory (/scratch/$dept/$groupname), it
+won't be deleted and will stay managed by the group owner.

 Terms of use/privacy policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~